migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+Q2 Review - Draft

+Gmx v1 on harmony: forked repos: [contracts](https://github.com/harmony-one/gmx-contracts-v1), [interface](https://github.com/harmony-one/gmx-interface), [stats](https://github.com/harmony-one/gmx-stats/pull/1/files) and [subgraph](https://github.com/harmony-one/gmx-subgraph/pull/1/files); Created contracts deploy [script](https://github.com/potvik/gmx-contracts/blob/gmx_v1_deploy_script/scripts/deployAll.js).
+Created [scripts](https://github.com/potvik/gmx-contracts/tree/gmx_v1_deploy_script/scripts) for adding tokens and liquidity.
+Added [docs](https://github.com/harmony-one/h/blob/main/docs/gmx-v1-deploy.md) with deploy steps description; Added harmony chain support to all repos.
+Updated interface with new contracts and token pairs: ONE, WONE, BUSD, LINK.
+Updated subgraph with new contracts.
+Resolved subgraph build and sync issues.
+Updated stats service.
+Configured sync and deploy for all services: [subgraph](https://thegraph.com/studio/subgraph/gmx-h-stats/playground), [stats](https://gmx-stats.fly.dev/harmony), [interface](https://gx-country.web.app).
+I have successfully tested adding liquidity, swap and position creation.
+There are still a few bugs related to the display of charts in the interface.
+It is also necessary to test the remaining gmx features separately.

+LayerZero token airdrop: created scripts to collect statistics for all users who used the layerzero bridge.
+Created scripts for get statistics on Swap liquidity pools that used tokens transferred through the bridge (via swap subgraph).
+Reviewed and publish the [proposal](https://commonwealth.im/layerzero/discussion/21730-harmony-bridge-rfp).

+Researched LlamaIndex and extended/configured demo [app](https://github.com/harmony-one/rag-llama-together): powered by [LlamaIndex](https://www.llamaindex.ai/) and [Together.ai](https://www.together.ai/) RAG chatbot using Next.js bootstrapped with [LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS/tree/main).
+Also using Mixtral (through Together AI Inference) and [Together Embeddings](https://docs.together.ai/docs/embeddings-rag).
+It'll embed the PDF file in data, generate embeddings stored locally, then give you a RAG chatbot to ask questions to.

+---

+2024-06-17 Mon: Worked on compiling my Q2 results.
+Gmx v1 on harmony: continue work on the deployment and integration of interface services, gmx stats and subgraph - for displaying graphs (still not displayed in the final interface).

+---

 2024-06-14 Fri: Gmx v1 on harmony: Fixed sync issue for stats subgraph and [deployd](https://thegraph.com/studio/subgraph/gmx-h-stats/playground) new version.
 Current subgraph sources [here](https://github.com/harmony-one/gmx-subgraph/pull/1/files).
 [Updated](https://github.com/harmony-one/gmx-stats/pull/1/files) harmony-gmx-stats with new subgraph urls and harmony contracts.
 [Deployed](https://gmx-stats.fly.dev/harmony) harmony-gmx-stats to fly.io.
 Still have issue with volume charts, other should working correct.

 2024-06-13 Thu: Gmx v1 on harmony: localized the problem in the stats subgraph - removed some of the problematic contracts and events that interfered with synchronization, also updated the versions of ts packages for assembling the subgraph.
 Deploying a new subgraph version and continuing to test the statistics service; Also worked on deploy statistic service to fly.io;